sanskriti16/robustest_documentation_source/integrationreportportal.rst

    2. Click on the + button to create a new Integration

-   3. Make the following selections
+   3. Make the following selections:

       * Provide a name for this integration

-      * In the 'Service Type' drop down, choose the option 'Reporting'
+      * In the *'Service Type'* drop down, choose the option *'Reporting'*.

-      * In the 'Service' drop down, choose the option 'Report Portal'
+      * In the *'Service'* drop down, choose the option *'Report Portal'*.

-      * Provide the Auth Token for your Report Portal Instance
+      * Provide the Auth Token for your Report Portal Instance.

       * Provide the Base URL for Report Portal.
-This should be of the form http://{Report Portal URL}/api/v1
+This should be of the form *http://{Report Portal URL}/api/v1*

-      * In the 'Project Name' field, enter the name of the Report Portal project to be used
+      * In the *'Project Name'* field, enter the name of the Report Portal project to be used.

    4. Click on 'Save'.
 An integration entry for report Portal is now successfully created.